mongodb/docs/source/reference/mongodump.rst

 .. option:: --repair

-   Use this option to run an repair option in addition to dumping the database.
+   Use this option to run a repair option in addition to dumping the database.
 The repair option attempts to repair a database that may be an inconsistent state as a result of an improper shutdown or :program:`mongod` crash.

-TODO use this option *run a repair operation* (some wording errors)

 .. option:: --forceTableScan